lyfar/awa-docs/docs/features/location-permission-onboarding.md

 <FeatureSummary />

 ## Narrative
 Location permission unlocks the personal resonance of the Light Map.
-During onboarding we explain why sharing a general location matters—seeing your light among others—while acknowledging privacy choices.
-The flow must be transparent, reversible, and fully compliant with prior consent for data processing.
+During onboarding we explain why sharing a general location matters and acknowledge privacy choices in plain language.

-The screen pairs narrative copy with a preview of the globe, helping users visualize the benefit before a system modal appears.
-Should they decline, we honor the choice and provide ways to enable later without friction.
+The screen pairs clear copy with a globe preview so users see the benefit before the system modal appears.
+If they decline we honor the decision and show how to enable it later without friction.

 ## Interaction Blueprint
 1. Confirm user acceptance of the data policy before requesting location.